Appyhigh/ad-utils/README.md

  * @param nativeAdLoadCallback -> nullable callback to register native ad load events
  * @param layoutId -> nullable layoutId, if you want a custom layout, pass a custom layout otherwise its load default UI
  * @param populator -> nullable populator, if you want a custom population method, pass a method which takes (NativeAd, NativeAdView) as params
- */
+ * @param background -> nullable It is the Background Color or a Drawable you can put either, if it matches nothing then it'll choose default
+ * @param textColor1 -> nullable It is the primary color in Int that is Color Resource
+ * @param textColor1 -> nullable It is the Secondary color in Int that is Color Resource
+ * @param maxHeight -> nullable It is the height of the ad Media in Int */
 AdSdk.loadNativeAd(
     lifecycle,